awiones/Clicker-Game-Template/README.md

 This project is licensed under the MIT License, meaning it's free to use, modify, and distribute.
 See the [LICENSE](LICENSE) file for more details.

-## Acknowledgments

-- **Cookie Clicker**: Inspired by the classic cookie-clicking game.
-- **Cat Pop**: A simple yet addictive clicker game that influenced this template.

-## Support

-If you encounter any issues or have questions, feel free to open an issue on GitHub or contact the project maintainer at your.email@example.com.

-Happy Clicking! 🎮🚀